 The grpadmin account is the default administration account.
-Dell recommends that you set up an additional account for each administrator, and reserve the default grpadmin account for maintenance operations such as firmware updates.
+Dell recommends that you set up an additional account for each administrator for auditing purposes.

 Accounts can be configured to be authenticated through the PS Series group or using LDAP with Active Directory.